S1ss3l/Project-U/History and lore of the world/Campfire story/Jyan'Pul Legacy.md

 Jeff was indeed infected.
 Attacked Lano upon waking up this morning.
 I shot both.
 Had to shot Lano's wife too, she was about to kill me.
 We're down to me and my buddy Pavel, he's guarding us both while I write the finals word.

 I hope you all can see why we didn't last too long.
 We forgot the threat of death for so long we lost our suvival instinct.
+Might be cold to shoot one of your best friend to save your life but here am I writing the last word of our whole community.

 I don't have much things left to say, nor time to write them down.
 I'll join all our finding about that virus in case it's usefull in the future.
 I'll also join a copy of every access code I have on the ship, might be usefull to whomever find it in the far future.
 I sure hope the black core last that long.

-We will not shot ourselves, we will try and make a beeline for the navigation module, if we succeed we will be able to escape.
-Who knows, the less I think about it the more I think we will make it. don't have time to be philosophical now, but be carefull future people we are not invincible.
+We will not shot ourselves, we will try and make a beeline for the navigation module, if we succeed we will be able to escape. who knows, the less I think about it the more
+I think we will
+make it.

+don't have time to be philosophical now, but be carefull future people we are not invincible.

 farewell,
 Hanna, Pavel.